maxwilms/bloom-filter/README.md

 When to use Bloom filters
 -------------------------

-Use this data structure when you quickly need to confirm that a certain values does not exists in a large data set.
+Use this data structure when you quickly need to confirm that a certain value does not exists in a large data set.
 For example a certain row is not present on your database (e.g., IP address, username, email).

 Installation